-Each student will write a paper of at least 500 words integrating biblical perspectives as they relate to the legal system.
-Students will support their writing with at least two references.
-The paper must be completed in Bluebook format.
-This assignment will be submitted via a SafeAssign link by the end of Module/Week 1.
+The student will write a paper of at least 500 words integrating biblical perspectives as they relate to the legal system.
+The student will support his or her writing with at least two references.
+This paper must be completed in Bluebook format.

-Two discussion forums will be posted in order to generate interaction among students in regard to relevant current course topics.
-Students are required to post one thread of at least 250 words by 11:59 p.m.
-(ET) on Monday of the first module/week in which the forum is assigned.
-Students must post two replies of at least 150 words by 11:59 p.m.
-(ET) on Monday of the second module/week of the forum.
-For each thread, students should support their assertions with at least three citations, in Bluebook format.
+Two Discussions will be posted in order to generate interaction among students in regard to relevant current course topics.
+The student is required to post one thread of at least 250 words.
+The student must then post two replies of at least 150 words.
+For each thread, the student should support his or her assertions with at least three citations, in Bluebook format.
 Each reply should cite at least one source, also in Bluebook format.
 Acceptable sources include your textbook, the Bible, and one more scholarly, academic source– for the purposes of this class, posts to the blogs www.rodneychrisman.com and www.humanevents.com will be considered scholarly, academic sources in order to integrate a proper Christian worldview.

-Students will complete six quizzes, the first five consisting of 65 points and the last one consisting of 75 points.
-All tests are open-book, open-notes; however be advised that there is a time limit of 60 minutes.
-Students may not receive help from another person while taking the exam.
-Each test is due by the end of the module/week in which it is assigned.
+The student will complete six quizzes in this course.
+All quizzes are open-book, open-notes; however, be advised that there is a time limit of 60 minutes.
+The student may not receive help from another person while taking the exam.
+Each quiz is due by the end of the module in which it is assigned.